dilrubashowkat/dilrubashowkat.github.io/README.md

 --------------------------------------------------------------------------------

 ## BIO
-Dilruba Showkat is a Ph.D.
-Candidate at Northeastern University’s Khoury College of Computer Sciences, advised by Dr. Alexandra To.
-Dilruba's research broadly spans HCI, value-sensitive design, and human-centered artificial intelligence (HCAI) and AI Ethics.
-Before joining the Ph.D. program, Dilruba earned her Bachelor's and Master's degrees in Computer Science from the University of Dhaka, Dhaka, Bangladesh.
-She earned a M.S. degree in Computer Science from Oregon State University, Oregon, USA.
-She worked as a lecturer in the CSE department at BRAC University, Dhaka, Bangladesh
+Dilruba Showkat earned her Ph.D. in Computer Science from Northeastern University’s Khoury College of Computer Sciences, where she was advised by Dr. Alexandra To.
+Her research spans human–computer interaction (HCI), value-sensitive design, human-centered artificial intelligence (HCAI), and AI ethics.
+She holds both Bachelor’s and Master’s degrees in Computer Science from the University of Dhaka, Bangladesh, as well as an M.S. in Computer Science from Oregon State University, USA.
+Before pursuing her Ph.D., she served as a lecturer in the Department of Computer Science and Engineering at BRAC University in Dhaka, Bangladesh.

 ## NEWS
 * Congratulations, my advisor Prof. Alexandra To, on receiving the NSF CAREER Award!!